-Archeological investigations at Fort Buford are important in reconstructing settlement period interaction on the Northern Plains and because of its prime location (Yellowstone-Missouri confluence).
+Archaeological investigations at Fort Buford are important in reconstructing settlement period interaction on the Northern Plains and because of its prime location (Yellowstone-Missouri confluence).
 Several excavations have been conducted at Fort Buford.
 In addition to abundant historic materials, prehistoric artifacts have been found at the site.
 In 1991 and 1992 field investigation summaries, Kuehn et al. (1992, 1993) noted the recovery of 44 pieces of debitage (KRF, chalcedony, chert, quartzite, obsidian), one scraper, one hammerstone, two projectile points, three body sherds, and one rim sherd.
 The projectile points are both grey chert Plains side-notched points.
 The body sherds are smoothed with sand temper.
 The decorative treatment on the rim sherd is cord impressed suggesting a Plains Village affiliation.

 McKibbin et al. (1995) reported a similar artifact assemblage in their investigations at Fort Buford.
 It consisted of 29 pieces of debitage (KRF, chert), one end scraper, one flake tool, a KRF projectile point fragment, and one bodysherd.
 The projectile point was the shoulder of a side- or corner-notched point.
 The authors (ibid.) suggest there was a Native American occupation at the site before Fort Buford was built.
-The evidence given for this is the differing frequency of Native American artifacts in the upper and lower excavation levels; more flakes were found in the level below the Euro-American one (ibid.).
+The evidence given for this is the differing frequency of Native American artifacts in the upper and lower excavation levels; more flakes were found in the level below the EuroAmerican one (ibid.).
 If no pre-fort occupation had existed, investigators would expect to find more Native American artifacts in the level of fort occupation.

-Archeologists excavated 40.5 m2 of the West Adobe Barracks at Fort Buford (McKibbin and Carrillo 2005).
+Archaeologists excavated 40.5 m2 of the West Adobe Barracks at Fort Buford (McKibbin and Carrillo 2005).
 In addition to numerous historic artifacts, the assemblage included eight pieces of debitage, three flake tools, two scrapers, two retouched flakes, one modified bone, and two bodysherds.
 The chipped stone raw materials were quartzite, KRF, TRSS, and obsidian.
 The ceramics were undecorated brown ware.
 These artifacts were concentrated at the southern end of the barracks and passageway.
 The distribution of prehistoric artifacts was unlike the historic items.
 Investigators suggest that (1) the prehistoric artifacts indicate no long-term prehistoric occupation and (2) Fort Buford was constructed atop the earlier cultural materials (ibid.).

-National Register of Historic Places and National Historical Landmark
+National Register of Historic Places and National Historical Landmarks

-In the YRSU, one archeological site is listed in the National Register of Historic Places (NRHP) in 2016.
+In the YRSU, one archaeological site is listed in the National Register of Historic Places (NRHP) in 2020.
 Fort Union Trading Post NHS (32WI17) is designated as a National Historic Landmark and listed in the NRHP.
 Several testing and major excavations have occurred at the site (see above).
+Sites in North Dakota listed in the NRHP are available on the National Park Service website.